 Measurable – You should be able to track progress or success

-Attainable – The goal should be realistic and attainable with ones current tools
+Attainable – The goal should be realistic and attainable with current tools

-Relevant – Make sure the goal aligns the employees role and job description
+Relevant – Make sure the goal aligns to the employee’s role and job description

 Time-based – Set your goal a deadline